 Upfront capital requirements

-Historically, solar has been a difficult asset to purchase as it has not been viewed as an asset that you could secure finance against so you needed to have the cash available in the business.
-Or, you could secure the investment against the business.
-Although commercial solar finance has been slow to gain traction with banks most large banking organisations including ANZ, CBA, Macquarie and NAB readily offer solar finance packages.
+Until now, Solar has been difficult to purchase as it was not considered an asset that finance could be secured against.
+You either needed to have the cash available in the business, or you could secure the investment against the business.
+Although commercial solar finance has been slow to gain traction with banks, most large banking organizations including ANZ, CBA, Macquarie, and NAB, readily offer solar finance packages today.
 Rates can be as low as 5% per year when secured against the property of the business or anywhere from 8% to 11% when unsecured.

-The financial viability of the system will vary from business to business but returns are usually no less than 15% per annum and have been upwards of 30% per year.
-When the government STC’s scheme is overhauled or eliminated the returns may fall too as low as 10%.
+The financial viability of the system will depend on the situation, but returns are usually no less than 15% per annum and can be upwards of 30%.
+When the Government’s STC’s scheme is overhauled or eliminated, the returns may fall to as low as 10%.

-The returns will depend on a variety of factors including but not limited to how much power is being used at the property, when the power is being used and what electricity tariffs the business is on with the energy company.
+The returns will depend on a variety of factors, such as when and how much power is being used at the property and what electricity tariffs the business is on with the energy company.

-In order to understand what sort of savings you can expect to make with an investment into solar panels you first need to understand your power bill.
-To read more about understanding your power bill visit our dedicated web page by clicking here.
+In order to understand what sort of savings you can expect to make with an investment into solar panels, you first need to understand your power bill.

-In terms of tax implications the ATO allow a depreciation rate of 5% per year on solar panels.
-This means that when taking a Chattel Mortgage you are able to depreciate the solar system from day 1 as well as the interest component on the repayments for the lease being tax deductible.
-The GST is also paid back in the first BAS after the lease is taken out.
+Regarding tax implications, the ATO allows a depreciation rate of 5% per year on solar panels.
+This means that with a Chattel Mortgage structure you are able to depreciate the solar system from day one.
+The interest component on the repayments for the lease is also tax deductible and the GST is paid back in the first BAS after the lease is taken out.

 The depreciation rates can change depending on the final bill of equipment and the environment in which the system is installed.
 Some components such as batteries and inverters can be depreciated at a rate greater than 5%.

-When you look at the combined total of savings made from the value of avoided costs by not having to buy electricity from the grid, the tax deductions from your lease and the depreciation with a chattel mortgage it is not uncommon to find the business being cash flow positive on their investment into solar power from day 1.
+When considering the combined total of savings made from the value of avoided costs by not having to buy electricity from the grid, the tax deductions from your lease, and the depreciation with a chattel mortgage, it is not uncommon to find businesses being cash flow positive with their investment into solar power from day one.

-What does this mean?
-This effectively means that after the first 12 months after installing solar are finished your gross savings will be more than the gross cost of the system and you are financially in front.
+This effectively means that you will be financially in front twelve months after installing solar when your gross savings will be more than the gross cost of the system.

 A quick case study